ShelaCook/sfpowerscripts/docs/index.md

 #### How does it work?

-* The extension is designed with tasks which are granular, which means all the above tasks has to be orchestrated in a valid order required to reach the required objective.
+* The extension is designed with tasks which are granular, which means all the above tasks have to be orchestrated in a valid order required to reach the required objective.
 This allows one to utilise other commands or extensions between the tasks and be highly effective rather than getting tied to a single task.
-This ensures maximum flexiblity while building the pipeline.
+This ensures maximum flexibility while building the pipeline.

 For eg: a Pull Request validation for an unlocked package should feature the tasks in this order